roundpartner/roundpartner-documentation/website/privacy-policy.md

 ## What we do with the information we gather
 We require this information to understand your needs and provide you with a better service, and in particular for the following reasons:
-## Internal record keeping
+### Internal record keeping
 We may use the information to improve our products and services.

-We may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using the email address which you have provided.
+With consent, we may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using the email address which you have provided.

-From time to time, we may also use your information to contact you for market research purposes.
+We may need to contact you when legally required to do so or notify you if there is anything that may effect our service to you.

 We may contact you by email, phone, fax or mail.
 We may use the information to customise the website according to your interests.
-## Security
+### Security
 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
 ## How we use cookies